Holiday inspiration currently loading...

 Your accommodation in Pitlochry

-This small, friendly country house hotel just north of Pitlochry sits amid wooded hills in the tranquil Tummel Valley.
+This small four-star country house hotel just north of Pitlochry sits amid wooded hills in the tranquil Tummel Valley.
 The beds are big, the sheets are Egyptian cotton, and the restaurant is overseen by the Local Food Chef of the Year in the Scottish Hotel Awards.
 Dinner is included on both nights of your stay here.

-After breakfast, you’ll head to the celebrated Blair Athol distillery for a tour and taste of the whisky at the heart of the world-famous Bell’s brand.
-But you’ll also discover a history dating back to 1798 plus a delightful setting on the “burn of the otter” that flows by from the surrounding mountains.
+Today the choice is yours: head to the celebrated Blair Athol distillery for a tour and taste of the whisky at the heart of the world-famous Bell’s brand.
+Here you’ll also discover a history dating back to 1798 plus a delightful setting on the “burn of the otter” that flows by from the surrounding mountains.

-You’ve the afternoon free, and your tour leader will assist with arrangements to suit.
-You could take a short taxi ride to a castle almost as old as Stirling but very different.
+Alternatively, take a short trip to a castle almost as old as Stirling but very different.
 The 13th century Blair Castle flaunts opulence befitting the noble seat of Clan Murray as well as the Dukes and Earls of Atholl, its panoply of rooms a style guide from medieval to Georgian, with grand stories attached.

 Landscape lovers may want to venture a little further afield with a 20-minute taxi drive to the glorious Queen’s View overlooking Loch Tummel.
 When Queen Victoria saw it, she regally assumed it was named for her – but it was far more likely inspired by Robert the Bruce’s Queen Isabella in 1306.
 Victoria might not have been amused!